IsakTheHacker/c-p3d-samples/README.md

    there is a C++ equivalent.
 The steam_example sample uses ptf files, which are Python scripts executed blindly by the loader.
-I could just parse the parts that are generated, and reject any additional Python, or I could hand-convert these to C++ calls and comple them.
+I could just parse the parts that are generated, and reject any additional Python, or I could hand-convert these to C++ calls and compile them.
    I don't know of (and don't feel like looking for) a run-time loadable particle system format (maybe egg can be coerced?).
 It would be nice if I could just write some Python code to do the